keboola/connection-docs/templates/ecommerce/ecommerce.md

 * TOC
 {:toc}

-With this end-to-end flow you can extract your updated data from an eCommerce platform and bring it into Keboola Connection.
+With this end-to-end flow you can extract your updated data from an eCommerce platform and bring it into Keboola.
 After all the necessary tasks are performed on the data, you can transform the results into visualizations in any BI tool of your choice.

 **The flow, in a nutshell:**